 Information Value For Your Internet Gateway Server What It Is and Why It Is Needed Hostname Every system on the Internet needs a name.
 The name can be any number or alphabetic character in the 7-bit ASCII character set, and many non-alphabetic characters.
 Spaces, control characters, and characters used in internet addresses (such as periods, @ signs, and exclamation points) should not be used in the hostname.
 Example: donut-7 Domain name Every system on the Internet belongs to a domain.
-Domains can include COM for commercial servers, EDU for educational servers, ORG for non-profit servers, and geographic domains like PORTLAND.OR.US (Portland, Oregon, U.S.A.) and SF.CA.US (San Francisco, California, U.S.A.)
-Domain names are not case-sensitive, so COM is the same as com.
+Domains can include COM for commercial servers, EDU for educational servers, ORG for non-profit servers, and geographic domains like portland.or.us (Portland, Oregon, U.S.A.) and sf.ca.us (San Francisco, California, U.S.A.)
+Domain names are not case-sensitive, so com is the same as com.
 Your ISP may already have provided you with a domain name.
 If you have not yet contacted an ISP and obtained a domain name, you can pick any domain name you want for the time being, though you may have to change it later.
-Example: FREESTUFF.ORG Example: SANTA-CRUZ.CA.US

-Table 3-2 (continued) Checklist of Information Needed to Initialize the Gateway Server Information Value For Your Internet What It Is and Why It Is Needed Gateway Server Internet address (or This is the Internet address (also known as primary internet an IP address) of your gateway server. address) Your ISP provides an IP address for your server.
+Example: freestuff.org Example: santa-cruz.ca.us on received to initialize the Sateway Server Information Value For Your Internet Gateway Server What It is and Why It is Needed Internet address (or primary internet address) This is the Internet address (also known as an IP address) of your gateway server.
+Your ISP provides an IP address for your server.
 If you have not yet obtained an IP address, you can use the default test address that is assigned to the machine when it leaves the factory.
 See "Glossary" for a description of IP addresses.
-Example: 151.166.96.36 Example: 192.0.2.1 (default test address) Netmask
+Example: 151.166.96.36 Example: 192.0.2.1 (default test address) Netmask The netmask specifies how much of the address to reserve for subdividing networks into subnetworks.
+The mask includes the network part of the local address and the subnet part, which is taken from the host field of the address.
+The mask can be specified as a single hexadecimal number with a leading 0x, with a dot-notation Internet address, or with a pseudo-network name listed in the network table networks(4).
+The mask contains 1's for the bit positions in the 32-bit address that are to be used for the network and subnet parts, and 0's for the host part.
+The mask should contain at least the standard network portion, and the subnet field should be contiguous with the network portion.